gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 The [code](https://github.com/ory-corp/cloud/blob/805b09c9bfea2ffc1643cfab986d189f1022e1d3/kratos/kratos-oss/persistence/sql/persister_courier.go#L71-L82) is very short and simply runs this query in a loop (and then handles the messages).

-From the previous Investigations, we remember two important points for CockroachDB:
+Two important points for CockroachDB:

 - The default isolation level is `SERIALIZABLE`, the strictest
 - For a number of reasons, concurrent access of the same rows may make the database force the client (our application) to retry